Logarithmic Potentials and Quasiconformal Flows on the Heisenberg Group: Weighted Sub-Riemannian Metrics

-where the infimum is taken over all admissible curves for $(p,q)$. \end{proof} Before proving the other side of the comparison, we state the proposition of \cite{NagesCurves} that dictated our definition of admissible curves. \begin{pro}[Korte, Lahti, Shanmugalingam] There exist $ \lambda > 1 $, $ C > 0 $, such that, for all $ p , q \in \mH $, there exists a family $ \Gamma $ of admissible curves for $ (p,q) $, and a probability measure $ \alpha $ on $ \Gamma $, with
+where the infimum is taken over all admissible curves for $(p,q)$. \end{proof} Before proving the other side of the comparison, we state the proposition of \cite{NagesCurves} that dictated our definition of admissible curves (the statement does not appear as a proposition in that paper -- it can be deduced from the discussion in their Section 6.2 combined with their equation (3.3)). \begin{pro}[Korte, Lahti, Shanmugalingam] There exist $ \lambda > 1 $ and $ C > 0 $ with the following property: for all $ p , q \in \mH $ there is a family $ \Gamma $ of admissible curves for $ (p,q) $ and a probability measure $ \alpha $ on $ \Gamma $ with